David Haye is a name that polarizes UK fans. You either love him or hate him, depending on what side of the coin you’re on.

 In the end, it was Haye who emerged victorious before further bad decisions ruined his once-perfect image in the sport.

-Pulling out on a clash with Tyson Fury, which the ink dried on two occasions, seemed to be the last straw for the UK contingent.
+Pulling out on a clash with Tyson Fury, in which the ink dried on two occasions, seemed to be the last straw for the UK contingent.

 The fact Fury has ended up being such a high-profile figure hasn’t helped.

 Haye then cited a shoulder injury for some three and a half years out of action.